Hair Loss and Thinning in Women over 50

 Treatments for Hair Loss or Hair Thinning

-Most women who experience changes in hair will find it becomes thinner or shorter, rather than shedding completely.
+Most women who experience changes in their hair will find it becomes thinner or shorter rather than shedding completely.
 For those who do experience genuine hair loss or increased shedding, there are many potential treatments out there right now.